Lights, Camera, Carpet!

 Go with A Grey Background

-A bright white background can produce a glare and decrease photo quality even if your banner has a matte finish.
+A bright white step and repeat background can produce a glare and decrease photo quality even if your banner has a matte finish.
 To tackle this there’s a simple hack: go with a grey background.
 It will still appear as a white background minus the glare.

 How to Design the Perfect Step & Repeat Banner